HEBA-7/Final-Project/README.md

 This model data has 3 dataset:
     1. Happiness rank by country (2015- 2019)

     2. Suicide rate by country (every 100000 population)

-    3. Daylight by country (in some countries I calculate de avg- for xa
+    3. Daylight by country (in some countries I calculate de avg- for the different timetable)

    ![Image](emoticon-cara-sonriente-graffiti-rociado-aislado-sobre-fondo-blanco-ilustracion-vectorial_36380-425.webp)